MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/enable-multiple-language-support.md

 ---
-title: "Enable multiple-language portal support in Dynamics 365 | MicrosoftDocs"
+title: "Enable multiple-language portal support in Dynamics 365 for Customer Engagement | MicrosoftDocs"
 description: "Instructions to enable multiple languages for a portal and create content in multiple languages." ms.custom:
   - dyn365-portal